borkopp/tweeter/README.md

 # Tweeter - Full-Stack Twitter Alternative

 ## Overview
-Tweeter is a simple, full-stack Twitter alternative with authentication, developed by Borko Petrevski (IN).
+Tweeter is a simple, full-stack Twitter alternative with authentication, developed by Borko Petrevski.

 ## Project Documentation
 For detailed project documentation visit: